greenonline/PET_Text_Scroll/README.md

 Note that there are two sets of `ahead1` and `ahead2`, which is odd and confusing.
 However, it doesn't *seem* to affect the code.

+Note that the following assembly code has problematic indentation, that is fixed, further below

 ```none
 ;defines
 pet         = 0